 Note: The secret key and publishable key need to match with each other.
 You can't use a publishable key from a different Stripe account than the secret key - or mix test keys and live keys.

 If you wish to create a new one, click "+ Create a token" button, give it a name and make sure all Public scopes are selected.
 Create the token and copy its value.

 You can make access tokens in your web applications more secure by adding URL restrictions.
 When you add a URL restriction to a token, that token will only work for requests that originate from the URLs you specify.
 See the Mapbox documentation for domain restrictions.

 yarn run config

-This command will ask the three required environment variables that you you collected in previous step.
+This command will prompt you to enter the three required environment variables that you you collected in the previous step.

 After that, it will create

 .env file to your local repository and

 guide you through setting up the rest of the required environment